mcneel/RhinoVR/README.md

 # RhinoVR

 RhinoVR is a Rhino 6 plug-in which uses the HTC Vive or Oculus Rift head-mounted displays to render Rhino viewports in virtual reality.
-This plug-in was created as an example for developers to show how a VR plug-in can be developed for Rhino 6.
+This plug-in was created as an sample for developers to show how a VR plug-in can be developed for Rhino 6.

 ## Requirements:
 * HTC Vive or Oculus Rift